 There’s nothing like an existential threat, such as the prospect of complete annihilation of one’s own group, to motivate behavior and focus one’s mind.

 The mythical market and view of an autonomous, self-managing capitalism is contradicted by the multiple real critical dependencies of our economy.

 While the US political system (federal, state and local) has been assumed to be one of the more stable political institutions in the world, over the last two decades a series of confrontations between the Republicans and the Democrats has started to expose serious faults in American governance.

 By Robert E. Prasch Department of Economics Middlebury College Five long years have passed since the demise of the once venerable firm of Lehman Brothers.
 To mark the occasion, Wall Street, the United States Treasury Department, the White House, and … Continue reading →

 This is a syndicated repost courtesy of Money Morning.
 To view original, click here.
+Reposted with permission.
 No one knows what will happen when the West retaliates against Syria’s Bashar al-Assad for his use of chemical weapons.
 This is bringing a wave of uncertainty over how Syria will impact markets.
-If history is any guide, the markets will…
+If history is any guide,…

 For going on five years now, unprecedented ”hot money” has inundated emerging market (EM) financial systems and economies.